A number of products are commercially available that allow for the low-cost screening for the presence of lead.

 What is the reliability of these products?
 What should consumers know about these products before purchasing them?
 Are there particular cases where they are more reliable?
 Certain conditions in which they are less reliable?
 Is there variation across the products, with some better than the others?
 This note is devoted to exploring these questions.

 These low-cost screeners deploy a colorimetric approach to screening.
-Low-cost screeners for lead in paint tend to require a pen or pens (sometimes referred to as swabs) that are rubbed onto the surface in question.
+Low-cost screeners for lead-in-paint tend to require a pen or pens (swabs) that are rubbed onto the surface in question.
 Those in water use a piece of litmus paper that is set within a cup of the water that is in question.

 Whether paint, dust, or water, the concept is the same: The presence of lead would cause a chemical reaction to take place that changes the color of the testing device.
 This change in color is compared against a standard to determine if there is reason to be concerned or not.